ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer-views.md

 ## Queries and filters

-Explorer has several powerful filters and querying capabilities that enable you to drill into details, such as top targeted users, top malware families, detection technology and more.
+Explorer (and the real-time detections report) has several powerful filters and querying capabilities that enable you to drill into details, such as top targeted users, top malware families, detection technology and more.
 Each kind of report offers a variety of ways to view and explore data.

 > [!IMPORTANT]
-> Do not use wildcard characters, such as an asterisk (*) or a question mark (?), in the query bar for Explorer.
-When you search on the Subject field for email messages, Explorer will perform partial matching and yield results similar to a wildcard search.
+> Do not use wildcard characters, such as an asterisk (*) or a question mark (?), in the query bar for Explorer (or real-time detections).
+When you search on the Subject field for email messages, Explorer (or real-time detections) will perform partial matching and yield results similar to a wildcard search.